 The centrepiece will be Tommy’s Footprints – a poignant art installation flanked by poppies in the hollow of Ampthill Great Park.
 This is where, upon completion of training, the recruits passed on their way to entrain at Ampthill Midland Station for the fight in France and Belgium.

 Attend the illustrated talk or own your piece of Ampthill’s WWI history.

-BUY: Tommy’s Footprints Coaster
+SOLD OUT: Tommy’s Footprints Coaster

 This coaster has been specially commissioned for Tommy’s Footprints.

 Only available from Number 14 in Ampthill

 50p of each coaster is donated to charity

 SOLD OUT: Tommy’s IPA